ledermann/docker-rails/README.md

 ## Deployment

-On every push, the (very small) test suite is run in public on [TravisCi](https://travis-ci.org/ledermann/docker-rails/builds) and in private on [GitlabCI](https://about.gitlab.com/gitlab-ci/).
+On every push, the test suite is run in public on [TravisCi](https://travis-ci.org/ledermann/docker-rails/builds) and in private on [GitlabCI](https://about.gitlab.com/gitlab-ci/).

 On every push, a new Docker image is built on [Docker Hub](https://hub.docker.com/r/ledermann/docker-rails/).
 Via its auto-deploy feature it can be deployed to your own cloud server.

-On every start of the app container, the database will be migrated (or, if not exists, created with some seeds)
+On every start of the app container, the database will be migrated (or, if not exists, created with some seeds).

 If you are already a Docker Cloud user, you can deploy the whole stack with one click: